c0rydoras/slides/README.md

 ### Code Execution

-If slides finds a code block on the current slides it can execute the code block and display the result as virtual text on the screen.
+If folien finds a code block on the current folien it can execute the code block and display the result as virtual text on the screen.

 Press <kbd>ctrl+e</kbd> on a slide with a code block to execute it and display the result.